nf-core/createtaxdb/docs/usage/tutorials.md

 ```

 :::warning
-Don’t forget to change out of the directory above before trying to delete it!
+Don't forget to change out of the directory above before trying to delete it!
 :::

 ### Summary